NCERT Solutions for Chapter 1 Matter in Our Surroundings Class 9 Science

 Answer

-Chair, air, almonds and cold drink
+Chair, air, almonds and cold drink2

-The smell of hot sizzling food reaches you several metres away, but to get the smell from cold food you have to go
+The smell of hot sizzling food reaches you several metres away, but to get the smell from cold food you have to go close.

 Answer

 Solids diffuse at a very slow rate.
 But, if the temperature of the solid is increased, then the rate of diffusion of the solid particles into air increases.
 This is due to an increase in the kinetic energy of solid particles.
-Hence, the smell of hot sizzling food reaches us even at a distance, but to get the smell from cold food we have to go close.
+Hence, the smell of hot sizzling food reaches us even at a distance, but to get the smell from cold food we have to go close.3

 Answer

 This observation shows that the particles of matter have intermolecular spaces.
-The intermolecular spaces in liquids is fair enough to let the diver pass through it.
+The intermolecular spaces in liquids is fair enough to let the diver pass through it.4

 Answer

-→ Particles of matter have spaces between them.
+The characteristics of particles of matter are:→ Particles of matter have spaces between them.

 → Particles of matter are continuously moving.